 The exact size of a junior suite varies from ship to ship, anywhere from 112 square feet on Empress of the Seas to 299 square feet on Brilliance of the Seas.
 Most junior suites are about 290 square feet.

-The size of the balcony ranges as well, from 40 square feet on Empress of the Seas to 161 square feet on Quantum-class ships.
+The size of the balcony ranges as well, from 40 square feet to 161 square feet, depending on the ship.

 The most common question about a Junior Suite is why book this category of stateroom and what benefits does one receive by staying in one.